An overactive nervous system

 Our bodies developed learned responses.
 This one may or may not be triggered by emotional issues.

 The idea here is basically that, because our body had some symptom in the past, we end up in a symptom-fear cycle that continues to re-trigger the symptom.
-For example, the body may have learned that a physical symptom will either get us away from an external “threat.”
+For example, the body may have learned that a physical symptom, like back pain or a migraine, will get us away from an external “threat.”
 Alternatively, a person may have been physically injured by something like a car accident or blowing out a knee in sports.
-As soon as we start to feel twinges that are reminiscent of the original injury or symptom, we start to be fearful that we’ve done something wrong and have re-injured ourselves or we’re worried that the physical symptom is returning.
+As soon as we start to feel twinges that are reminiscent of the original injury or symptom, we start to be fearful that we’ve done something wrong and have re-injured ourselves, or we’re worried that the physical symptom is returning, or we’re worried that the twinge is a sign that something is wrong with our bodies.

 Once we start to feel fear, the body responds by exacerbating the pain or symptom because that’s what it learned to do in the past.
 As the pain or symptom get worse, so does our fear.
 We end up spiraling with stronger and stronger fears and more severe symptoms.
 The more we find ourselves in the fear-symptom cycle, the more easily it’s triggered and the worse it can become—all because our nervous system has developed a learned response to always have this reaction.